Sequentially Auditing Differential Privacy: Sequential Auditing

 Designing this one-sided test introduces significant analytical challenges.
 Concretely, we have to constrain $\lambda$ to be nonnegative to preserve the supermartingale property of the stochastic process $\mathcal{K}_t^*$.
 This restriction reduces the space of admissible $\lambda$ values and changes the analysis needed to establish the existence of an optimal $\lambda^*$ that ensures that the process grows under the alternative hypothesis (part 2 of \Cref{thm:abstract-test}).
 We overcome this by proving the existence of such a $\lambda^*$ within the restricted domain, which required non-trivial adaptations and subtle but key modifications of the original results presented in \cite{shekhar2023nonparametric2sampletesting}.
 This structural modification is essential to ensure the validity and power of the one-sided sequential test.
 Finally, while the framework in \cite{shekhar2023nonparametric2sampletesting} is designed for a broader class of testing problems, our focused analysis of this specific two-sample MMD test allows for the derivation of clearer and more interpretable bounds.
 By carefully working out the specific constants for our problem, we avoid reliance on the more abstract machinery in their general framework.

 We are not the first to draw inspiration from \cite{shekhar2023nonparametric2sampletesting} to design a one-sided test.
 Recently, \cite{richter2024auditing} proposed a one-sided test in the context of detecting behavioral shifts in language models for the hypotheses $H_0 : D(\PP, \mathbb{Q}) \leq \tau$ versus $H_1 : D(\PP, \mathbb{Q}) > \tau$ for some $\tau > 0$, where the distance function is defined as $ D(\PP, \mathbb{Q}) = \sup_{f \in \mathcal{F}} \left| \mathbb{E}_{X \sim \PP,\, Y \sim \mathbb{Q}}[f(X) - f(Y)] \right|$ and $\mathcal{F}$ is a class of neural networks with scalar outputs in $[-1/2, 1/2]$.
 Their method also constructs a stochastic process that is a supermartingale under $H_0$ and can grow under $H_1$ under several assumption on the neural network class, but it differs from ours in two key respects.
 First, they consider a single stochastic process $\tilde\K_t$, while we define a family $\K^*_t(\lambda)$ parameterized by $\lambda$ (see \cref{eq:abstract_supermartingale}).
 This parameterization enables the practical test we introduce in Section~\ref{sec:practical_test} to adaptively tune $\lambda$ and approximate the optimal growth rate.
 Second, even when $\lambda$ is fixed, our process exhibits faster expected growth under $H_1$.
-Specifically, if we were to adopt their approach for our one-sided test, we would obtain:
+Specifically, if we were to adopt their approach for our one-sided test, we would obtain:\footnote{Their process does not include the factors of $1/2$ from our expression; we include them to standardize both settings, as we work with function classes outputting in $[-1,1]$ whereas theirs output in $[-1/2,1/2]$.}

 where we denote $\tau(\varepsilon, \delta)$ as $\tau$ for brevity.
 Under $H_1$, the expected value of this process satisfies:

 where the inequality follows from $1 + \tau/2 < e^{\tau/2}$ for $\tau > 0$.